bryansplace/bryansplace.github.io/Untitled.md

 ## Chatbot

-In a sub directory named chatbot, we put three files app.py , the python code for the interface requirements.txt, the required python dependancies dockerfile, the instructions to build the chatbot container.
+In a sub directory named chatbot, we put three files
+  1) app.py ; the python code for the interface
+  2) requirements.txt ; the required python dependancies
+  3) dockerfile ; the instructions to build the chatbot container.

 `app.py
 ```